 6. Pyramid Lake

-This world-class fishery site defintietly belongs on our list of the best fishing spots in Nevada this summer.
+This world-class fishery site definitely belongs on our list of the best fishing spots in Nevada this summer.
 It has gigantic fish.
-Pyramid lake is home to trout that can reach over 40 pounds in size!
+Pyramid Lake is home to trout that can reach over 40 pounds in size!
 It’s also the only spot in the entire world you can find the elusive Cui-ui fish.
 There’s also the Tahoe Sucker Fish, Tui Chub, and Sacramento Perch.

 This spot has it all with various species, large sizes, and scenic views.
 You won’t need a Nevada fishing license either.
 Instead, grab a boating permit, and make sure you have current registration.
 Only barbless hooks are allowed in the water.